salemhilal/salemhilal.github.io/articles/eleventy/eleventy.md

 ### Browser support

-[Gatsby's documentation][gatsby-support] claims that it supports whatever browsers React supports, which is currently "At least IE9".
+[Gatsby's documentation][gatsby-support] claims that it supports whatever browsers React supports, which is currently "at least IE9".
 At the time of writing, Internet Explorer 11 actually renders Gatsby's homepage just fine, but throws an exception (`fetch is undefined`) in the process.
 [Gatsby Cloud][gatsby-cloud]'s homepage similarly loads as expected, but actually wipes